-YoungBoy Never Broke Again has had several run ins with authorities, including his experiences reportedly owning a pet tiger.
+YoungBoy Never Broke Again owned a pet tiger at one point.
 An Instagram photo of the rapper garnered attention as news broke that the tiger was apparently abandoned and rescued by a non-authorized organization.
 The five-month old white Bengal tiger cub was reportedly seized by authorities, who discovered that the animal needed immediate medical attention for issues directly corresponding with consistent neglect.
 The tiger has reportedly been nursed back to health, leaving multiple questions unanswered, namely if YoungBoy was responsible or if he was just stunting for the ‘gram.

 Young Thug hasn’t shied away from sharing his love of snakes with his fan on social media—even when his pet snake has a mind of its own.

 Hootie Hoo, Hoodini, Tula and Simon are the names of the four owls Big Boi has owned.
 The latter bird was the first one of its kind to come into the rapper's home.
 Big Boi apparently has an official owl license to handle the birds and has built special habitats for them.
 He even brings his owls to the famed Stankonia studio.